Skip to content

 Of course, there are more personal factors that can be the cause of this postpartum insomnia.

 • Anxiety or depressive disorders: Mood and anxiety disorders, whether pre-existing or resulting from pregnancy and childbirth, can play a significant role in the onset of postpartum insomnia.
 Postpartum depression, in particular, is often accompanied by sleep disturbances.
-Anxiety, on the other hand, can manifest itself as persistent and worrying thoughts, making it difficult to fall asleep or stay asleep.
+Anxiety, on the other hand, can manifest as persistent and worrying thoughts, making it difficult to fall asleep or stay asleep.

 What consequences?